udgupta/mifos-dev/README.md

     -vmargs
     -Dosgi.requiredJavaVersion=1.5

-Open eclipse and disable "Build Automatically"
+Open eclipse and set ~/ws-master/workspace as the workspace and check remember option.

+Disable "Build Automatically"

 Import Mifos into Project Workspace, let m2eclipse resolve dependencies and then enable "Build Automatically".